faragon/libsrt/doc/lzw.md

 ## Introduction

 LZW data compression algorithm (Welch, 1984) is derivated from LZW78 (Lempel and Ziv, 1978).
 LZW implementation equals to a LZW with first N codes already entered (e.g. N = 256, for coding general purpose per-byte encoding).
 For algorithm overview, you can check following links, as I'll go directly to the optimized implementation.
-The implementation will target at least 200MB/s encoding speed on Intel Core i5 @3GHz (one thread).
+Current implementation encodes at 100-300MB/s and decodes at 200MB/s on Intel Core i5 @3GHz (one thread).
+This will be faster when enabling hybrid LZW + RLE (GB/s compression and decompression speeds on input data with areas with repeated bytes -e.g. zones with zeros-).

 https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch
 http://www2.scssoft.com/~petr/gfx/lzw.html